PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 npx create-remix@2 --template PacktPublishing/Full-Stack-Web-Development-with-Remix/:chapter-name/bee-rich/start
 ```

-Replace `:chapter-name` with the name of the chapter.
+Replace `:chapter-name` with the name of the chapter folder name in this repository.
 For example, to bootstrap the BeeRich application for _Chapter 4, Routing in Remix_, run the following command:

 ```sh
 npx create-remix@2 --template PacktPublishing/Full-Stack-Web-Development-with-Remix/04-routing-in-remix/bee-rich/start
 ```

 You can also replace `start` with `solution` to bootstrap the BeeRich application with the final code for the chapter.

+Next, review the `Run the application` instructions.

 ### Run the application